Patient Assistance Program

 Unfortunately, we are currently not able to ship directly to a pharmacy.

-How will I know when my patient’s medication has shipped?
+How will patients know when their medication ships?

 Is the delivery/availability of my patient’s medication guaranteed?